kianis4/AmazonPrep/Behavioural Prep/sampleQuestions.md

 ## 1. **Customer Obsession**

+### **Question 1**: Who was your most difficult customer?

+**Answer**:
+**Situation**: At **SKompXcel**, I encountered a student who was highly skeptical of the tutoring process.
+They were frustrated due to poor experiences with previous tutors and were initially uncooperative during sessions.
+**Task**: I needed to rebuild their trust, ensure they engaged with the sessions, and demonstrate the value of my approach.
+**Action**: I started by listening to their concerns and tailored the tutoring sessions to their preferred learning style.
+I introduced practical examples and real-world problem-solving to make the content more relatable.
+I also checked in regularly to address any lingering doubts and maintained open, supportive communication.
+**Result**: Over time, the student became more receptive and started to enjoy the sessions.
+They improved their grades significantly, and by the end, they shared positive feedback about my teaching style and efforts.

+---

-**Question**: Tell me about a time when you didn't meet customer expectations.
+### **Question 2**: Tell me about a time when you didn't meet customer expectations.
 What happened, and how did you deal with the situation?

 **Answer**:
 **Situation**: At **SKompXcel**, a student expressed dissatisfaction with the pace of the tutoring sessions, feeling overwhelmed by the content.
 **Task**: I needed to address the student's concerns, adjust the content delivery, and ensure their success without compromising quality.
 **Action**: I met with the student to understand their struggles and implemented a personalized plan, breaking down complex topics into smaller, manageable parts.
 I also created a progress-tracking system to measure their understanding at each stage.
 **Result**: The student regained confidence, achieved their learning goals, and ultimately performed well in their exams.

 ---

+### **Question 3**: How do you go about prioritizing customer needs when you are dealing with a large number of customers?

+**Answer**:
+**Situation**: At **SKompXcel**, I often had to manage multiple students simultaneously, each with different learning goals, deadlines, and areas of difficulty.
+Balancing priorities was challenging, as all students required attention.
+**Task**: I needed to effectively prioritize their needs while ensuring no student felt overlooked.
+**Action**: I developed a structured system to triage priorities based on urgency and complexity.
+For example:
+- I scheduled students with immediate deadlines for early sessions.
+- I dedicated extra time to students struggling with foundational concepts, as their progress would impact future sessions.
+- I created a shared calendar for transparent scheduling and communicated session plans in advance to manage expectations.

+I also established office hours where students could drop in for quick clarifications, minimizing bottlenecks.
+**Result**: This approach enabled me to balance the needs of all students effectively.
+By prioritizing based on urgency and individual progress, I ensured every student received the support they needed.
+Feedback improved, and students achieved higher success rates.

+---

+### **Key Takeaways**
+- **Most Difficult Customer**: Rebuilding trust with a skeptical student by tailoring learning to their needs.
+- **Missed Expectations**: Adjusting pace and content delivery for a struggling student through personalized plans.
+- **Prioritizing Needs**: Implementing a structured system to triage priorities, schedule effectively, and address all students' concerns.

+---

 ## 2. **Ownership**

-**Question**: Tell me about a time when you took on a task that was beyond your job responsibilities.
+### **Question 1**: Tell me about a time when you took on a task that was beyond your job responsibilities.

 **Answer**:
 **Situation**: At **E&S Solutions**, I noticed that the manual process for sending client Google review requests was inefficient and time-consuming.
 **Task**: Although this was outside my role as a developer, I decided to automate the process to save time and improve client engagement.
 **Action**: I built an AWS Lambda function integrated with SNS and S3 to automate review requests.
-I tested the system to ensure reliability and deployed it successfully.
+I thoroughly tested the system for reliability and deployed it successfully.
-**Result**: The automation reduced manual effort by **70%** and improved the company’s review response rate.
+**Result**: The automation reduced manual effort by **70%** and improved the company’s review response rate, saving significant time for the team.

 ---

+### **Question 2**: Tell me about a time when you had to work on a task with unclear responsibilities.

+**Answer**:
+**Situation**: At **Giftcash**, during the migration of a legacy Django monolithic system to a serverless Node.js microservices architecture, there was an area of the project where ownership was unclear—optimizing API database performance.
+**Task**: Despite it not being explicitly assigned to me, I recognized its critical importance to the project’s success and took the initiative to address it.
+**Action**: I analyzed the existing database queries and identified inefficiencies.
+I implemented improved indexing strategies, optimized query structures, and introduced caching mechanisms to reduce response times.
+**Result**: The database optimization led to a **20% reduction in response times**, improving API performance significantly.
+This proactive effort contributed to the project’s overall success and scalability.

+---

+### **Question 3**: Tell me about a time when you showed initiative to work on a challenging project.

+**Answer**:
+**Situation**: At **SDI Labs**, I noticed that the company lacked an automated system for aggregating market data from external sources, which was critical for providing real-time insights to stakeholders.
+**Task**: I took the initiative to create a scalable solution for automating data collection, even though it was technically challenging and required learning new tools.
+**Action**: I designed and implemented web scrapers using **Ruby on Rails** and containerized them with **Docker** for scalability.
+I integrated the scrapers with a SQL database to store the aggregated data and ensured their reliability by automating scheduled runs.
+**Result**: The solution reduced manual data aggregation efforts by **40%**, allowing stakeholders to access real-time insights efficiently.
+This initiative not only solved a business problem but also demonstrated my ability to tackle challenging projects head-on.

+---

+### **Key Takeaways**
+- **Beyond Job Responsibilities**: Automated manual processes at **E&S Solutions** to save **70% effort**.
+- **Unclear Responsibilities**: Proactively optimized API performance at **Giftcash**, reducing response times by **20%**.
+- **Challenging Projects**: Built scalable web scrapers at **SDI Labs**, improving operational efficiency by **40%**.

+---

 ## 3. **Invent and Simplify**

-**Question**: Describe a time when you found a simple solution to a complex problem.
+### **Question 1**: Describe a time when you found a simple solution to a complex problem.

 **Answer**:
-**Situation**: At **Giftcash**, the existing API workflows for querying gift card balances were inefficient and redundant.
+**Situation**: At **Giftcash**, the existing API workflows for querying gift card balances were inefficient and redundant, resulting in slow response times and unnecessary manual intervention.
 **Task**: I needed to simplify the workflows to improve operational efficiency and reduce response times.
-**Action**: I developed Puppeteer and Axios-based web scrapers to automate the data extraction process.
-This eliminated redundant steps and reduced manual intervention.
+**Action**: I developed web scrapers using **Puppeteer** and **Axios** to automate the data extraction process.
+By eliminating redundant queries and streamlining the workflow, I reduced the complexity significantly.
-**Result**: Operational efficiency increased by **25%**, and API response times improved significantly.
+**Result**: Operational efficiency improved by **25%**, and API response times were reduced, allowing the system to handle higher traffic seamlessly.

+---

+### **Question 2**: Tell me about a time when you invented something.

+**Answer**:
+**Situation**: At **E&S Solutions**, I noticed that manually following up with clients for Google reviews was inconsistent and time-consuming, creating a gap in operational efficiency.
+**Task**: I needed to invent a solution that would automate this follow-up process, ensuring consistency while saving time.
+**Action**: I built an **AWS Lambda function** integrated with SNS and S3.
+The function automatically triggered review requests after specific client interactions, removing the need for manual intervention.
+I also added error handling and logging to ensure reliability.
+**Result**: The invention reduced manual follow-up efforts by **70%**, improved client review engagement, and allowed the team to focus on higher-priority tasks.

+---

+### **Question 3**: Tell me about a time when you tried to simplify a process but failed.
+What would you have done differently?

+**Answer**:
+**Situation**: During my internship at **SDI Labs**, I attempted to simplify the data scraping workflows by combining all scripts into a single monolithic program.
+My goal was to make maintenance easier and reduce the number of processes running.
+**Task**: I wanted to unify the web scraping tools to improve code organization and operational efficiency.
+**Action**: I refactored the existing scrapers into a single script.
+However, this introduced unintended dependencies, and one script failure caused the entire process to fail.
+Additionally, performance declined because the unified script could no longer run tasks concurrently.
+**Result**: The project did not meet expectations, and I had to revert to the previous modular design.

+**What I Would Have Done Differently**:
+I learned the importance of balancing simplicity with functionality.
+In the future, I would test incremental changes rather than fully overhauling a working system.
+I would also leverage containerization tools like **Docker** to maintain modularity while achieving the desired organizational improvements.

+---

+### **Key Takeaways**
+- **Simple Solution**: Streamlined API workflows at **Giftcash**, improving efficiency by **25%**.
+- **Invented Something**: Automated manual review processes at **E&S Solutions**, saving **70% effort**.
+- **Learned from Failure**: Realized the importance of incremental changes and modular design during a data scraping project at **SDI Labs**.

 ---